 Depending on the circumstances of your accident, there may be additional liable parties beyond those listed above.
 They could include the truck manufacturer, a pedestrian, or a local municipality (in the event of unsafe road conditions or a nonfunctioning traffic signal or device).

-For a free legal consultation with a concrete truck accidents lawyer serving Newark, call (877) 538-1116
+For a free legal consultation with a concrete truck accident attorney in Newark, call (614) 538-1116

 Your Newark Concrete Truck Accident Damages